nomad/crop/README.md

 editing traces provided by [crdt-benchmarks] (the results are listed below).
-The [synthetic benchmarks][synthetic-benches] show a similar story, although Jumprope's performance seems to degrade more rapidly than crop's as the size of the inserted/deleted/replaced text increases as shown by the `{insert,delete,replace}_large` benchmarks.
+The [synthetic benchmarks][synthetic-benches] show a similar story, although Jumprope's performance seems to degrade more rapidly than crop's as the size of the inserted/deleted/replaced text increases, as shown by the `{insert,delete,replace}_large` benchmarks.

 | Dataset         | crop (ms) | Jumprope (ms) | Ropey (ms) | `std::string::String` (ms) |